 Table 5.
-Relative change in yield of four crops in a + 2 °C world under SRES A2 socioeconomics for France.
+Relative change in yield of four crops in a +2 °C world under SRES A2 socioeconomics for Italy.
 The relative change is calculated with respect to the same +2°C scenario without adaptation (left column). "+" = relative yield gain, "-" = relative yield loss, "+ -" = high spatial variability and uncertainty over sign of average yield change.
 After Moriondo et al. (2010).

-Olesen et al (2007) addressed the issue of uncertainty in projecting impacts of climate change on agriculture.
+Olesen et al. (2007) addressed the issue of uncertainty in projecting impacts of climate change on agriculture.
 They projected rain-fed winter wheat yield across the European domain using nine different RCMs with HadAM3H as the bounding GCM, under SRES A2 emissions.
-For more than 50% of the cropping area, particularly in south-western France, RCMs conflicted in the direction of response.
-However, for northern France, the RCMs agreed on a yield increase.
+For more than 75% of the cropping area, especially in the eastern regions of Italy, the RCMs disagreed in the direction of response.
+Yield decreases were simulated along the Tyrrhenian coast (from Livorno to Napoli) with climate change.

-Elsewhere, several recent studies have assessed the impact of climate change on a global-scale or regional-scale and include impact estimates for Western Europe or the Mediterranean as a whole (Ciscar et al., 2009, Ferrise et al., 2011, Iglesias et al., 2009, Tatsumi et al., 2011, Arnell et al., 2010a).
-Whilst these studies provide a useful indicator of crop yields under climate change for the larger region, it should be noted that the crop yields presented in such cases are not definitive national estimates.
-This is because the yields are averaged over the entire region, which includes other countries as well as France.
+Elsewhere, several recent studies have assessed the impact of climate change on a globalscale or regional-scale and include impact estimates for Western Europe or the Mediterranean as a whole (Ciscar et al., 2009, Ferrise et al., 2011, Iglesias et al., 2009, Tatsumi et al., 2011).
+Whilst these studies provide a useful indicator of crop yields under climate change for the region, it should be noted that the crop yields presented in such cases are not definitive national estimates.
+This is because the yields are averaged over the entire region, which includes other countries as well as Italy.

 Tatsumi et al. (2011) applied an improved version of the GAEZ crop model (iGAEZ) to simulate crop yields on a global scale for wheat, potato, cassava, soybean, rice, sweet potato, maize, green beans.
 The impact of global warming on crop yields from the 1990s to 2090s was assessed by projecting five GCM outputs under the SRES A1B scenario and comparing the results for crop yields as calculated using the iGAEZ model for the period of 1990-1999.
-The results for Western Europe, the regional grouping which includes France, are displayed in Table 6 and suggest increased yields for wheat, potato and green beans, but a decline for rice and maize.
+The results for Southern Europe, the regional grouping which included Italy, are displayed in Table 6.

-Wheat Potato Cassava Soybean Rice Sweet potato Maize Green beans 7.81 4.07 - -0.03 -1.11 - -5.17 7.34
+Wheat Potato Cassava Soybean Rice Sweet Maize Green 10.80 7.30 - -0.24 3.46 -2.00 -2.42 -2.34

 Table 6.
-Average change in yield (%), during 1990s-2090s in Western Europe.
+Average change in yield (%), during 1990s-2090s in Southern Europe.
 Data is from Tatsumi et al. (2011).